 LogmonRule=queue\label: (perl) regex matches a logfile entry against the provided regular expression.
-If the expression matches, then captured subexpressions are replaced by '\\\', and the logfile entry is reported as specified for the queue referenced by queue label.
+If the expression matches, then captured subexpressions are replaced by '\\\', and the logfile entry is reported as specified for the queue referenced by queue\label.
+Non-captured subexpressions (i.e. subexpressions where the opening bracket is followed by '?:') are not replaced by '\\\', but reported literally.

-LogmonRule=KEEP(label:seconds): queue\label: (perl) regex as above, but additionally keep the event label for seconds to perform event correlation.
+LogmonRule=KEEP(seconds, label):queue\label: (perl) regex as above, but additionally keep the event label for seconds to perform event correlation.

-LogmonRule=CORRELATE(description):queue\label: (perl) regex perform event correlation by matching the labels of a sequence of events against the given regular expression.
+LogmonRule=CORRELATE(description):queue\label: (perl) regex perform event correlation by matching the labels (as specified in KEEP rules) of a sequence of events against the given regular expression.